On the initial value problem for semiclassical gravity without and with quantum state collapses: Semiclassical gravity in the absence of quantum state collapses: physical solutions, the surface Hadamard condition and some initial value conjectures

 (In both (a) and (b) above, it is to be understood that when we refer to a solution to \eqref{physsolapprox} [or, in the case of (a), just of its $0a$ components on the surface $\cal C$] the $\omega(T_{ab})^{[0]}$ on its right hand side is defined to be $\lim_{x' \to x} \mathscr{T}_{ab}(x, x') G_0(x, x')$ where $G_0(x, x')$ is the unique classical bisolution to Equation \eqref{KG} on $({\cal M}, g_{ab})$ with initial data consisting of the smooth order-$\hbar^0$ parts of $\omega_{\cal C}(\varphi(x)\varphi(x'))$, $\omega_{\cal C}(\pi(x)\varphi(x'))$, $\omega_{\cal C}(\varphi(x)\pi(x'))$, $\omega_{\cal C}(\pi(x)\pi(x'))$, in the sense that the latter are the restrictions to $\cal C$ respectively of $G^{(0)}(x, x')$ and its $\partial_t$, $\partial_{t'}$ and $\partial_t\partial_{t'}$ derivatives.) \end{conj}

+We remark that Conjecture \ref{Conj:hbar0} needs to make explicit mention of the constraint equations since unlike in Conjectures \ref{Conj:GravityIV} and \ref{Conj:PhysSurf}, there is no a surface Hadamard notion which subsumes the constraint equations.

-The next (more accurate) level of approximation -- to order $\hbar$ -- is also of great interest since, as originally pointed out by Parker and Simon \cite{Parker:1993dk}, if we take the point of view that semiclassical gravity is an approximation to full quantum gravity, then there is really no reason to think that exact semiclassical gravity will be a better approximation than any approximation that agrees with it to order $\hbar$ since we anyway expect there to be order $\hbar^2$ corrections coming from quantum gravity.
+The next (more accurate) level of approximation -- to order $\hbar$ -- is also of great interest since the work of Parker and Simon \cite{Parker:1993dk}.
+As argued by them, if one expects quantum gravity corrections to appear at order $\hbar^2$, order $\hbar$ semiclassical gravity should be a good approximation to the full quantum theory, at least in some situations.
 Also, while not as mathematically simple as semiclassical gravity to order $\hbar^0$, we expect semiclassical gravity to order $\hbar$ to be mathematically simpler than unapproximated semiclassical gravity.
 In particular, we expect it to have a simpler initial value formulation due to the fact that the notion of `surface Hadamard' seems to become mathematically simpler when we only require it to order $\hbar$.